joelouthan/theologic.us/content/posts/study-romans/study-romans07-14-25.md

 In fact, if I can contend for this point: this is where the real work begins.
 Slow.
 Painful.
 Methodical.
 Refinement by fire.
 Brought low.
 Walking with God.
 Conforming to the image of His Son.

 It ain't easy.
-But it was fast nor cheap to begin with.
+But it wasn't fast nor cheap to begin with.

 In last week's teaching on Romans 7:7-13, we that once God dwells in you, starts to work in you.
 You are now in forever open heart surgery: God is the surgeon and his law is the scalpel and you are going to be fully alive during the entire ordeal.